atreyasha/sentiment-argument-mining/docs/shankar_todos.md

     2.  **TODO** edit all log csvs to incorporate all relevant information

+    3.  **TODO** consider looking into aur/auc scores if that would help with evaluation

-    3.  **TODO** add classification report jsons to logging pipelines, add them manually for other cases by reconstructing model and working with it
+    4.  **TODO** add classification report jsons to logging pipelines, add them manually for other cases by reconstructing model and working with it

-    4.  **TODO** check classification reports to better introspect models and their functionalities
+    5.  **TODO** check classification reports to better introspect models and their functionalities

-    5.  **TODO** add grid-search json to help with choices defined on disk
+    6.  **TODO** add grid-search json to help with choices defined on disk

-    6.  **TODO** look at **run.ai** for accumulation optimzers and implement training generators -\> can increase batch-size for grid-search
+    7.  **TODO** look at **run.ai** for accumulation optimzers and implement training generators -\> can increase batch-size for grid-search

-    7.  **TODO** work on task 1 and observe how multi-task setting could improve both tasks, use **adjacency matrix** for second task
+    8.  **TODO** work on task 1 and observe how multi-task setting could improve both tasks, use **adjacency matrix** for second task

-    8.  **TODO** update models in logs to have 0 index for cnn and lstm **and** with/without class weights
+    9.  **TODO** update models in logs to have 0 index for cnn and lstm **and** with/without class weights

-    9.  try out different val metric
+    10. try out different val metric

-    10. possible script for continue training if patience not triggered;
+    11. possible script for continue training if patience not triggered;
         look up model reconstruction by adding custom objects

-    11. when converting to graph, mask out N to zero in adjacency matrix
+    12. when converting to graph, mask out N to zero in adjacency matrix

 2. Sequence encoding